Michael Berne

-Michael Berne is an Australian rugby player who played as centre for Leinster Rugby in 2007–2008.
+Michael Berne (born 1981) is an Australian rugby union and rugby league footballer.
+He played as centre for Leinster Rugby in 2007–2008.

 Berne began playing junior footy for Coogee Randwick Wombats in the South Sydney Juniors competition.
 In 2002, he was with the South Sydney Rabbitohs and was the leading First Division try scorer.
 In 2003, he played for Salford City Reds, England for a season.
+He is the father of 2 children.
+Jack and Ruby Berne.
+Husband of Prue Berne nee Ryan.